Music, Politics and Avocado Farms: Jason Mraz Talks to TIME

 Beyond music, you’re very vocal in raising environmental awareness and promoting a less wasteful lifestyle.
 What are some of the related projects you have going on?

 We try not to make merchandise anymore unless it has alternate uses or is produced in a closed loop system, which means there will be no waste for that product.
-We’ve found a company called Reform that can turn the big plastic backdrop we’re using on tour into products like wallets, tote bags and cable organizers.
+We’ve found a company called Rareform that can turn the big plastic backdrop we’re using on tour into products like wallets, tote bags and cable organizers.
 This way, we can offer our fans a piece of the tour and keep this huge set piece out of the landfills.

 And thanks to a great company called Organic Sound, our old, discarded t-shirts — also known as obsolete inventory — get destroyed and turned back into thread so that we can make new products out of it.